Zaechus/nixos-config/hosts/README.md

 ## gentoopad

-A Lenovo Thinkpad T14 Gen 2 AMD running Gentoo (default/linux/amd64/17.1/desktop/systemd) with Nix
+A Lenovo Thinkpad T14 Gen 2 AMD running Gentoo (default/linux/amd64/17.1/desktop/systemd) with Nix.

+## gantrithor

+A Lenovo Thinkpad T430 running NixOS.
+This laptop has previously used Arch, Manjaro, Artix, Gentoo, and Alpine under various hostnames including the current one.